 To do our utmost in mitigating the effects that our industry poses on the environment, we should take a bolder position with both short-term climate-related activities, where we can exert direct influence, and with long-term plans.
-In 2018, we decided to reformulate these positions during 2019.
+In 2020, our focus will be on implementing our recent engagement in carbon offsetting.